ThinFilmsYT/CrystalLatticeto3DPrint/README.md

 ## Step 2: Download OpenSCAD
 The free [OpenSCAD software](https://openscad.org/) can be controlled with python to generate 3D printable files.
-After downloading, install the program and mentally note where it is installed, as this will be important later.
+After downloading, install the OpenSCAD.
+For windows, the program will automatically look to find OpenSCAD at the path "C:/Program Files/OpenSCAD/openscad.exe", which is the default installation path.
+(Note, this should be improved; I am thinking to do a check for OpenSCAD at that path and then have a pop up come up if it can't find it.
+Maybe add a file that contains OpenSCAD path for later use.)

-## Step 3: Download LatticetoSTL.rar
+## Step 3: Download LatticetoSTL.zip